 As a cat owner, you want your kitty to have the best food possible.
-You need food that is suited to your cat’s needs, and you want to make sure that they’ll be happy eating it.
-After all, if Tom’s turning his nose up at his food, then no matter how good it is for him, it’s not doing any good sitting in his dish, is it?
+You need food that suits your cat’s needs, and you want to ensure they’ll be happy eating it.
+After all, if your cat is turning his nose up at his food, no matter how good it is for him, it’s not doing any good sitting in his dish.

 That is why we’ve created this list of reviews for the best Bengal cat food around.
-We have all tested the food using our own Bengals.
-Read further to find out our top 6 picks for Bengals.
+We tested the brands below using our own Bengals, and you can keep reading to find out our top 6 picks.

-Our pick for the best food for Bengals is the Smalls Fresh Cow recipe, available in smooth and ground textures.
-Smalls is a U.S.-based small business originally started by two friends cooking cat food in their kitchen.
-Their simple, tasty recipes rely on meat and vegetable ingredients, sustainably sourced from the United States and Canada.
+Our pick for the best food for Bengals is the Smalls Fresh Cow recipe, which is available in smooth and ground textures.
+Smalls is a U.S.-based small business initially started by two friends cooking cat food in their kitchen.
+Their simple, tasty recipes rely on meat and vegetable ingredients sustainably sourced from the United States and Canada.
 All Smalls recipes contain peas: a legume under investigation for potentially causing heart issues.

-However, Smalls contains no ingredients from China, including the vitamin and mineral blend.
+All Smalls recipes are made in the USA and include a vitamin and mineral blend.
 The food is gently cooked, packaged without preservatives, and shipped directly to your home every 2–8 weeks as needed.
 Unfortunately, Smalls does not ship internationally or to Alaska and Hawaii.
 Smalls Fresh Cow is a fantastic option for Bengal owners who like the idea of home-cooked food for their cats but want to ensure they’re feeding a nutritionally-balanced diet.
-Customers report that their cats love the taste of Smalls’ food, and they notice the kitties seem to have improved energy levels, less smelly litter boxes, and shinier coats when eating Smalls.
+Customers reported that their cats love the taste of Smalls’ food, and they noticed the kitties seem to have improved energy levels, less smelly litter boxes, and shinier coats when eating Smalls.

 Pros